R599-afk/Naviware/README.md

 ### 🖥️ Console

-Displays current Naviware activity and connection information.
+The Console displays current Naviware activity and connection information.

-The Console also contains **FIX NETWORK**, which performs a more complete network and certificate reset.
+It also contains **FIX NETWORK**, which performs a complete Naviware network and certificate reset.

 ### ⚙️ Settings